aerospike/aerospike-client-python/README.rst

 runs into `SIP issues <https://apple.stackexchange.com/questions/209572/how-to-use-pip-after-the-el-capitan-max-os-x-upgrade>`__ with ``pip install --user aerospike`` as the recommended workaround to install aerospike on those versions of OS X.

-Attempting to install the client with pip for the system default Python may cause permssions issues when copying necesarry files.
+Attempting to install the client with pip for the system default Python may cause permissions issues when copying necessary files.
 In order to avoid those issues the client can be installed for the current user only with the command: ``pip install --user aerospike``

 If the version of Python is not in the officially supported list, or the ``--install-option`` argument is provided, pip will attempt to compile the client from source.
 Please see the `build directions in the GitHub repository <https://github.com/aerospike/aerospike-client-python/blob/master/BUILD.md>`__